 A. An investment adviser is not required to be licensed or make a notice filing under this chapter if that investment adviser does not have a place of business in this state and either:

-1. Its only clients in this state are investment companies, other investment advisers, dealers, depository institutions, insurance companies, employee benefit plans with assets of not less than one million dollars and governmental agencies or instrumentalities, whether acting for themselves or as trustees with investment control.
+1. Its only clients in this state are investment companies, other investment advisers, dealers, depository institutions, insurance companies, employee benefit plans with assets of not less than $1,000,000 and governmental agencies or instrumentalities, whether acting for themselves or as trustees with investment control.

 2. During the preceding twelve months it had fewer than six clients who are residents of this state other than those clients specified in paragraph 1 of this subsection.

-B. An investment adviser is not required to be licensed or make a notice filing under this chapter if that investment adviser is a private fund adviser who:
+B. An investment adviser is not required to be licensed or make a notice filing under this chapter if that investment adviser is a private fund adviser that:

 1. Satisfies each of the following conditions: